2020 Western & Southern Open Live Streaming Online Here

 In the women’s section of the draw, Ash Barty, Naomi Osaka, Karolina Pliskova, Simona Halep and Bianca Andreescu can all be expected to take part, apart from Kiki Bertens, Petra Kvitova, Elina Svitolina, Sloane Stephens and legend Serena Williams.

 Novak Djokovic, Rafael Nadal, Roger Federer, Dominic Thiem, Stefanos Tsitsipas, Alexander Zverev, Kei Nishikori, Karen Khachanov, Daniil Medvedev, Kevin Anderson, Fabio Fognini, Roberto Bautista Agut, Borna Coric, John Isner, Marin Cilic, Nikolaz Basilashvili.

 Ashleigh Barty, Naomi Osaka, Simona Halep, Petra Kvitova, Karolina Pliskova, Kiki Bertens, Elina Svitolina, Sloane Stephens, Serena Williams, Aryna Sabalenka, Anastasija Sevastova, Belinda Bencic, Angelique Kerber, Johanna Konta, Wang Qiang, Madison Keys

-Novak Djokovic, who will enter this year’s tournament as the top seed, was also the defending champion in the competition having won the men’s title by beating Roger Federer in the final.
+This was after Novak Djokovic, won the 2018 title by beating Roger Federer in the final.
 He won 6-4, 6-4 to complete a haul of all nine Masters tournament wins.

 Rafael Nadal was expected to be the top seed but withdrew before the tournament began.